-- Suggestive observations, jokes or comments about the appearance or sexuality of the victim. - Telephone calls, letters or e-mails of an offensive nature, of sexual content. - Deliberate and unsolicited physical contact by another or excessive or unnecessary physical proximity.
+- Suggestive observations, jokes or comments about the appearance or sexuality of the victim. - Telephone calls, letters or e-mails of an offensive nature, of sexual content. - Deliberate and unsolicited physical contact by another or excessive or unnecessary physical proximity. - Indecent or compromising invitations and requests for sexual favours, through insinuations, attitudes, or directly, accompanied by promises of preferential treatment if they agree to the demand, or threats if they do not. - Physical contact of a sexual nature; generally accompanied by offensive comments or gestures that the victim does not want.

-Title Update Author: Approved by: Protocol against harassment and discrimination 07/07/2021 GP - MJM Direction Committee
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee